PuravRokad/ToDoList/README.md

 # ToDoList React Project
-This project is a simple ToDoList application built using React and tailwind(for CSS).
+This project is a ToDoList application built using React and tailwind(for CSS).
 It allows users to add tasks with titles, descriptions, and due dates, mark tasks as completed, and delete tasks.
 The application utilizes state management with React Hooks.

 # Features
 Add tasks with titles, descriptions, and due dates.